antonfirsov/docs/2017/02-Feb/createnewtemplates/how-to-create-templates.md

 `Sayed Ibrahim Hashimi` will be replaced.
 If the user doesn't pass in a value when invoking this template, the `defaultValue` value will be applied to that.
 In this case, the default is `John Smith`.

-Now that we've added the two parameters we need.
-Lets test it with `dotnet new`.
+Now that we've added the two parameters we need, let's test it with `dotnet new`.
 Since we changed the `template.json` file, we will need to re-invoke
 `dotnet new -i` again to update the template metadata.
 After installing the template again, lets see what the help output looks like.
 After executing `dotnet new sayedweb -h`, in additon to the default help output we see the following.